Drakmyth/BitburnerScripts/README.md

 Functional scripts are scripts that are either facilitate automation or are intended to be executed directly to display information.

 ### daemon.js
-Simple weaken-grow-hack script.
-Takes the hostname as a parameter.
-Has hardcoded money and security thresholds at 0.75 and 5 respectively.
-There's typically no reason to run this script manually (though you can) because it is deployed and executed automatically by `flood.js`.

 ```
-run daemon.js home
+$ run daemon.js [HOST]

+Executes a weaken-grow-hack loop against HOST.
+Available money threshold 75% of
+maximum money.
+Security threshold is minimum security level + 5.
 ```

 ### flood.js
-Automates the deployment of `daemon.js` across the network.
-Will recursively crawl the network cracking into any server it finds, then uploading and executing `daemon.js` on that server using enough threads to saturate the system.
-Currently supports opening up to 3 ports (SSH, FTP, SMTP).
-If a server requires more ports than that it will be skipped.
-If `daemon.js` is already running on a server, the existing process will be killed and `daemon.js` will be reuploaded and re-executed.
-This allows for deployment of updated versions of `daemon.js` across the network.
-Can optionally be supplied with `-v` or `--verbose` flags for much more detailed logging, though this significantly slows the execution of the script.

 ```
-run flood.js
+$ run flood.js [OPTION]

+Recursively deploys and executes daemon.js to all servers on the network.
+Will
+automatically crack servers to gain root access.
+If a server is unable to be
+cracked, it will be skipped.
+Already existing instances of daemon.js will be
+replaced with the latest version.
+Currently supports opening up to 3 ports during
+a cracking attempt (SSH, FTP, SMTP).

+Options:
+-v, --verbose           Print extra detailed logging
 ```

 ### map.js
-Prints a recursive network tree to the terminal.
-Will start at `home` if no argument is provided, but providing a hostname will start the map from the specified host.
-Can also supply a `-o` or `--organization` flag to print the organization name alongside the host name for each server found.

 ```
-run map.js home
+$ run map.js [OPTION] [HOST]

+Displays a recursive network tree starting at HOST (if provided, otherwise "home").

+Options:
+-m, --money             Show money available on each server
+-o, --organization      Show the organization name of each server
 ```

 ### servers.js
-Purchases and/or upgrades servers to the largest amount of RAM the player can afford at the time the script is executed.
-Always purchases the maximum number of servers, and keeps all servers at the same amount of RAM.
-Automatically kills any running scripts on existing servers, but will not automatically run scripts on the newly purchased servers.

 ```
-run servers.js
+$ run servers.js [OPTION]

+Purchases or upgrades servers to the maximum amount of RAM affordable.
+Always
+purchases maximum number of servers and keeps all server resources equivalent.
+Running scripts will be terminated before upgrade.

+Options:
+-s, --simulate          Simulates the upgrade process to display the required
+                        cost without purchasing new servers or terminating
+                        existing scripts.
 ```

 ## Library Scripts